The Corporate Governance Review: South Korea

 - personal information about whistle-blowers and details of related internal reports shall be kept confidential;

-- extenuating circumstances shall be taken into consideration in cases where a whistle-blower reports a tort or illegal act in which he or she has been involved; and
+- extenuating circumstances shall be taken into consideration if a whistle-blower reports a tort or illegal act in which he or she has been involved; and

-- no whistle-blowers shall be subject to any disadvantages due to their whistle-blowing.
+- no whistle-blowers shall be subject to any disadvantages as a result of their disclosure.

-In addition, as corporate social responsibility has emerged as an important issue, there is growing interest in the ethical management of companies, and companies are increasingly disclosing their internal policies related to such issues.
+In addition, as corporate social responsibility has emerged as an important issue, there is growing interest in the ethical management of companies, and companies are increasingly disclosing their internal policies on these matters.

 With an increased emphasis on the importance of the ethics of owners or officers of large enterprises, their abuse of authority against employees often becomes a social issue.
-There are cases where officers have not only resigned but have also been held criminally responsible for committing abusive acts.
+There are cases in which officers have not only resigned but have also been held criminally responsible for committing abusive acts.

 i Shareholder rights and powers

-Every shareholder shall have one vote for each share held,51 and no extra vote or dividend shall be acknowledged for the reason that the shareholder has been holding shares for a long period of time.
+Every shareholder shall have one vote for each share held,55 and no extra vote or dividend shall be acknowledged for the reason that the shareholder has been holding shares for a long time.
 However, a company may issue shares without voting rights in accordance with the articles of incorporation.
-Because the appointment or dismissal of directors is a matter reserved to the general shareholders' meeting, shareholders have an indirect influence on the board of directors.52
+Because the appointment or dismissal of directors is a matter reserved to the general shareholders' meeting, shareholders have an indirect influence on the board of directors.56

-Among other things, the following matters require a resolution of the board of directors as well as a special resolution of the general shareholders' meeting:53
+The following matters, among others, require a resolution of the board of directors as well as a special resolution of the general shareholders' meeting:57

 - amendments to the articles of incorporation;